Soundproofing a Music Room on a Budget

 However, there was an experiment recently with a guy filming himself in an anechoic chamber.
 This experiment lasted for about an hour.
 You can watch the full hour of silence below.

 And no, he didn't go mad.
-But let's get back to the researches.
+But let's get back to the research.

 What Happens in a Completely Silent Room?